usnistgov/SpectrumBrowser/documents/transfer-spec/MSODTransferSpec.md

 The connection is established and maintained as follows:

-1. When the sensor starts, it reads its configuration from the server using a REST API that returns its configuration.
+1. When the sensor starts, it optionally reads its configuration from the server using a REST API that returns its configuration.
 It uses this information to configure itself and connect to a streaming port to begin sending data.
 The API to accomplush this will be described in a separate API document.
-2. As soon as it connects to the streaming port, it sends a System message, followed by a Location Message, thus establishing its system and location parameters.
+2. As soon as it connects to the streaming port, it sends a System Message, followed by a Location Message, thus establishing its system and location parameters.
 These two messages are mandatory on every connection or re-connection.
 After this, the sensor sends a Data Message, followed by a stream of power vectors.
 Each power vector has a length